mpnsk/serverless_crud/README.md

 There is no infrastructure-as-code yet.
 You have to setup the DynamoDB table, the SNS topic and all Roles and Permissions by yourself, sorry.
 ### Contents
 ```
-├── create          (lambda for putting changes into ddb)
+├── create          // lambda for putting data into ddb
-├── dynamodb_to_s3  (lambda for taking a static snapshot from ddb) (INCOMPLETE!
-TBD!)
+├── dynamodb_to_s3  // lambda for taking a static snapshot of ddb
-├── dynamodb        (module with ddb helper functions)
+├── dynamodb        // module for ddb base functions
-└── model           (module with datastructure that is used by create)
+└── model           // module for ddb schema and interaction functions
 ```
 ### How to run
 ##### to create the Lambda